graphql/graphql-scalars/scalars/template-string.md

 # Overview

-Provide an overview of what this Scalar does and provide any background information.
+Provide an overview of what this scalar does and provide any background information.

 # Recommended name

-Provide a recommended Scalar name and list alternatives, if available.
+Provide a recommended scalar name and list alternatives, if available.

 # Result spec

-Define which Strings can be returned.
+Define which strings can be returned.

-Provide positive and negative examples of String return values.
+Provide positive and negative examples of string return values.

 # Input spec

-Define which String values are accepted as input as GraphQL Literal and as JSON raw input.
+Define which string values are accepted as input as GraphQL Literal and as JSON raw input.

 Provide positive and negative examples of literal and JSON raw input values.